 Scrum Mastering is a servant-leadership role.
 That’s a given.
 The phrase servant leader, first coined by Robert K. Greenleaf in his groundbreaking essay, The Servant as Leader, defined the role as focusing “primarily on the growth and well-being of people and the communities to which they belong.
 While traditional leadership generally involves the accumulation and exercise of power by one at the ‘top of the pyramid,’ servant leadership is different.
-The servant-leader shares power, puts the needs of others first and helps people develop and perform as highly as possible.”
+The servant-leader shares power puts the needs of others first and helps people develop and perform as highly as possible.”

 That sure sounds like Scrum Mastering.
 But, what does that look like, exactly?
 How does the Scrum Master function as a servant-leader to enable and empower people to do their jobs?
-It comes down to 3 servant-leader roles, each of them responsible for ensuring Scrum is understood and correctly applied.
+It comes down to 3 leadership roles, each of them responsible for ensuring Scrum is understood and correctly applied.

 The 3 Servant Leadership Roles of a ScrumMaster